hashicorp/consul/README.md

   discovery prevents routing traffic to unhealthy hosts and enables service level circuit breakers.

-* **Service Segmentation/Service Mesh** - Consul Connect enables secure service-to-service communication with automatic TLS encryption and identity-based authorization.
-Applications can use sidecar proxies in a service mesh configuration to establish TLS connections for inbound and outbound connections without being aware of Connect at all.

 * **Key/Value Storage** - A flexible key/value store enables storing
   dynamic configuration, feature flagging, coordination, leader election and more.
 The simple HTTP API makes it easy to use anywhere.

-* **Multi-Datacenter** - Consul is built to be datacenter aware, and can support any number of regions without complex configuration.

 Consul runs on Linux, Mac OS X, FreeBSD, Solaris, and Windows.
 A commercial version called [Consul Enterprise](https://www.hashicorp.com/products/consul)